The Body (2019 film)

-The Body is a 2019 Indian Hindi-language mystery-thriller film written and directed by Jeethu Joseph.
-It stars Rishi Kapoor, Emraan Hashmi, Vedhika and Sobhita Dhulipala.
-It is an official remake of the 2012 Spanish film of the same name.
+The Body is a 2019 Indian Hindi-language mystery thriller written and directed by Jeethu Joseph.
+The film stars Rishi Kapoor, Emraan Hashmi, Vedhika, and Sobhita Dhulipala.
+It is a remake of the 2012 Spanish film of the same name.

-The film was released on 13 December 2019, and marked the final film appearance of Kapoor prior to his death.
+The film was released on 13 December 2019.
+It marked the final film appearance of Kapoor prior to his death.